 - The solution description is displayed with a Learn more link that points to a specific product or service page on your website.

-- The tech stack is displayed, with the solution type, version, last updated timestamp, and category and components, if applicable.
+- The tech stack is displayed, with the solution type, version, last updated timestamp, and category ID and components, if applicable.

 - The Pricing section has the price breakdown, as well as working